The Best Cheap Grocery List Items (& Healthy Too!)

 Meat doesn’t have to break your grocery budget.
 According to The Christian Science Monitor, a great way to cut down on your meat costs is to opt for different cuts, like:

 - Lamb shoulder chops instead of lamb loin chops

 - Flank steaks instead of strip steaks

-- Whole chicken instead of chicken breast
+- Whole chicken or chicken thighs instead of chicken breast

 Pasta is another cheap grocery list item.
 You can often get a pack of 4 16-ounce boxes of generic pasta for under $5.00.
 And, if you would rather buy a name brand, you can find 4 16-ounce boxes of Barilla pasta for a little over $5.00 at Walmart.
 And, like rice, pasta is super filling.
 And plus, there are lots of different things you can do with a box of pasta, like pair it with a jar of your favorite marinara sauce, add it to chili, make a pot of homemade soup, or add a little butter and eat it as is.
 The list goes on and on.
 When it comes to budget-friendly grocery items, pasta is definitely at the top of that list.